 Lower bounds similar to \eqref{lower-compatibility} exist in the literature \cite{bickel2009simultaneous,lounici2011oracle,belloni2013least}, although these results do not yield the same conclusions as the above theorems.
 Namely, \cite[(B.3)]{bickel2009simultaneous}, \cite[Theorem 7.1]{lounici2011oracle} and \cite[(A.1)]{belloni2013least} state that the lower bound

 where $\Phi_{\max}$ is a \emph{maximal} sparse eigenvalue and $\hat s$ is the sparsity of the Lasso.
 These papers also provide assumptions under which $\hat s$ is of the same order as $|T|$, the support of $\beta^*$, so that results such as \eqref{lower-bound-literature-B3} resemble the above theorems.
 However, since $\Phi_{\max}$ is a maximal sparse eigenvalue, it is greater than 1 if the normalization \eqref{normalization} holds with equality.
-The left hand side of \eqref{lower-bound-literature-B3} is thus smaller than $\lambda\sqrt{\hat s}$ which is the performance of soft-thresholding in the sequence model.
+The left-hand side of \eqref{lower-bound-literature-B3} is thus smaller than $\lambda\sqrt{\hat s}$ which is the performance of soft-thresholding in the sequence model.
 Furthermore, as one moves away from orthogonal design, $\Phi_{\max}$ increases and the lower bound \eqref{lower-bound-literature-B3} becomes weaker.
 In contrast, as one moves away from orthogonal design, the compatibility constant $\phi(1,T)$ decreases and the lower bound \eqref{lower-compatibility} becomes larger.
 Thus inequality \eqref{lower-compatibility} from \Cref{thm:compatibility-constant-necessary} explains the behavior observed in practice where correlations in the design matrix deteriorate the performance of the Lasso.
 Finally, upper bounds on the risk of Lasso involve the Restricted Eigenvalue constant or the Compatibility constant, which resemble \emph{minimal} sparse-eigenvalues.
 Thus, existing results that involve the maximal sparse-eigenvalue such as \eqref{lower-bound-literature-B3} do not match the known upper bounds.

-The recent preprint \cite{vandegeer2018tight}, contemporaneous of the present paper, also investigates lower bounds on the Lasso involving the compatibility constant $\phi(1,T)$.
-The main result of \cite{vandegeer2018tight} requires strong assumptions on the design matrix, the noise level and the tuning parameter: $\lambda$ must be large enough and the maximal entry of the design covariance matrix must be bounded and satisfy relations involving $\lambda,n$ and $p$.
+The paper \cite{vandegeer2018tight}, contemporaneous with the first version of the present work, also investigates lower bounds on the Lasso involving the compatibility constant $\phi(1,T)$.
+The main result of \cite{vandegeer2018tight} requires strong assumptions on the design matrix, the noise level and the tuning parameter: $\lambda$ must be large enough, the maximal entry of the design covariance matrix must be bounded and satisfy relations involving $\lambda,n$ and $p$.
 In contrast, \Cref{thm:compatibility-constant-necessary} above makes no assumption on $\lambda$ or the design matrix: \eqref{lower-compatibility} applies to any tuning parameter $\lambda$, any noise distribution with finite second moment, any design $\X$ and any support $T$.